ajwills72/rmip/docs/teacher_notes_covid.md

 marking criteria.
 Given you do not award a grade, much of this process is handled during moderation.
 However, there are still some important differences:

-1. Mark PSYC520 first, so you have a clear picture of the average standard of B.Sc. work.
+9. Mark PSYC520 first, so you have a clear picture of the average standard of B.Sc. work.

-2. Now mark PSYC720.
+10. Now mark PSYC720.
 Relative to your B.Sc. marking you should:

-  a.
+    10.1.
 Give less 'benefit of the doubt': So, in an UG report you might find something unclear but be able to work it out eventually (perhaps because you are familiar with the project).
 In these cases we tend to give some 'benefit of the doubt' in that we assume the student meant the right thing and just didn't express it that well.
 For an M.Sc. student, don't try so hard to work out what they are saying.
 If it's unclear, treat it as if it is wrong.

-  b.
+    10.2.
 We expect a higher standard of written (and graphical) expression at M.Sc. level.
 At B.Sc. level, in some weaker cases the quality of English is not that great.
 And, at B.Sc. level, we would try quite hard to see beyond that to the substantive content.
 For an M.Sc. piece of work, we expect consistently good-quality writing that shouldn't need to be 'decoded' into a clear expression by the reader.